Important note: “IP11” claim inception rates

 • Summarises feedback on the proposed rates, issued for consultation in Working Paper 131 and the Committee’s responses to this feedback; and

 • Discusses future work.

-Note: the working paper is available to Authorised Users only.
+These outputs are available to Authorised Users only.

 A briefing note on the final “IP11” claim inception and termination rates has also been issued and is publicly available alongside this paper.
 It provides an overview of the rates and is aimed at those receiving advice based on the tables, such as Non-Executive Directors.

 If you have any questions about the CMI please email

 The purpose of this research paper is to explore enterprise risk management lessons which can be learnt from the Covid-19 pandemic in preparation for potential future pandemics as well as other “gray rhino” or “black swan” events.
 This paper is not intended to be an all-encompassing solution to the issues presented by Covid-19; rather, the content has been provided to help drive discussions regarding how risk management processes may need to evolve in line with the dynamic nature of the underlying risks that they sometimes need to capture.

 This webinar will discuss good exam technique, including various approaches candidates can take in managing their time completing their exams in the online format.